nickfrey/BC-transit-tracker/README.md

 ### Part 3: 3D print the frame

 The frame for the display is designed to be 3D printed in two halves to accommodate the small build volume of most printers.
-Each half will fit one display and will be bolted together once assembled.
+Each half will fit one display and will be screwed together once assembled.

 The halves are identical, so you only need to print the same file twice.
 In the root of this repository you will find `frame.stl`.